nakedmcse/dijkstra-playground/README.md

 ## Overview

 An efficient implementation of dijkstras algorithm, which is bound to a map which gets updated with the path after tracing.
 Costs for each of the cardinal direcctions can be set.
+It can be set to show just the winning path, or all explored paths.

 ## Features

 - **Settable Costs** for each of the directions
 - **Min Heap Priority Queue** implementation of dijkstras algorithm
+- **Stack DFS** implementation of maze generation algorithm

 ## Usage